The Volvo Concept Coupé – the next-generation P1800:

-After more than a year of rising expectations, the first design by the new Senior Vice President of Design, Thomas Ingenlath, showcases how design builds emotion into the Volvo brand and points towards the next generation of Volvo models, starting with the forthcoming XC90 in 2014.
+After a more than a year of rising expectations, the first design by the new Senior Vice President of Design, Thomas Ingenlath, showcases how design builds emotion into the Volvo brand and points toward the next generation of Volvo models, starting with the forthcoming XC90 in 2014.

 “The Volvo Concept Coupé is no futuristic dream car.
 It is designed to demonstrate the capability of our new architecture: the confident stance, the proportions and the most prominent design signatures.
-Even though the all-new XC90 is an entirely different type of car, you will recognise the connection instantly when it is revealed next year,” says Thomas Ingenlath.
+Even though the all-new XC90 is an entirely different type of car, you will recognize the connection instantly when it is revealed next year,” said Ingenlath.

 Developed in-house for Volvo Cars only, the Scalable Product Architecture liberates Volvo’s designers and engineers from the limitations of previous cross-brand platforms.

 “The new Volvo Concept Coupé reveals how we could shape our cars from now on.
 Free from the superficial surface excitement of other car brands, we add emotional value to the Volvo brand with the calm, confident beauty that is the hallmark of Scandinavian design,” says Thomas Ingenlath.

 Powerful visual impact

 The visual impact of the new proportions is most powerful when viewing the Volvo Concept Coupé from the side.
 The distance between the dashboard and the front axle is extended and the greenhouse has been moved slightly rearwards.

 A low hood, roof, and the five-spoke, 21-inch wheels also contribute to the impression of an elegant Gran Tourer oozing effortless power.
 The confident stance is emphasized by a beltline that spans an elegant bow along the whole car.